-The 1200 and 2200 Series Wireless LAN Client Card fits in the expansion slot of a PC/AT, PC/XT, ISA (Industry Standard Architecture) computer.
+The 1200 and 2200 Series PCMCIA Wireless Client Card inserts into any notebook or Personal Computer fitted with a Type II PCMCIA slot.

 The Client Card combined with the supplied network adapter drivers, and one of the major local area network programs, provides transparent, wireless communications through the following Aironet products to network nodes:

-- Radio Modules provide wireless communication in any portable or fixed computer. - Access Points provide wireless data communication between an Ethernet network and fixed, portable or mobile wireless computers. - Bridges provide wireless bridges between two or more Ethernet LANs and can also function as access points. - LAN Adapters Parallel Port or PCMCIA LAN Adapters connected to fixed, portable or mobile computers to allow wireless communications.
+- Radio Modules provide wireless communication in any portable or fixed computer. - Access Points provide wireless data communication between an Ethernet network and fixed, portable or mobile wireless computers. - Bridges provide wireless bridges between two or more Ethernet LANs and can also function as access points. - Client Cards Adapter cards that are installed in ISA and MCA computers to allow wireless communications.

-The Client Card contains an onboard spread spectrum radio module, random access memory (RAM), and a co-processor to transfer data to and from the PC's operating system.
+The Client Card contains random access memory (RAM), and a co-processor to transfer data to and from the PC's operating system.
+(See Figure 0.1 on the following page).
+An accompanying Radio Module with an integrated Antenna attaches to the Client Card via a tether cable, and can be mounted on the computer to ensure the best radio range.

-Figure 0.1 - ISA Block Diagram